 1-17 How are autosomal recessive genes inherited?

-With autosomal recessive inheritance, the parents and grandparents are usually normal and do not show the effect of the recessive gene.
+With autosomal recessive inheritance, the parents and grandparents do not show the effect of the recessive gene.
 If a child inherits two abnormal autosomal recessive genes (i.e. one from each parent), they will have an autosomal recessive disorder.
 The risk of an autosomal recessive disorder is much higher if the parents are closely related (consanguineous).

 The majority of single gene defects are autosomal recessive.
 Males and females are equally at risk of an autosomal recessive disorder.

-If only one parent is heterozygous (a carrier), the children cannot be affected but they have a 50% risk of inheriting the recessive gene and, therefore, also being a carrier.
+If only one parent is heterozygous (a carrier), the children cannot be affected but they have a 50 percent risk of inheriting the recessive gene and, therefore, also being a carrier.

-If both parents are carriers of a recessive gene, there is a 25% chance (1 in 4) that their child will inherit both recessive genes.
+If both parents are carriers of a recessive gene, there is a 25 percent chance (1 in 4) that their child will inherit both recessive genes.

 Figure 1-4: The pattern of autosomal recessive inheritance.
-If both parents are heterozygous for a recessive gene (e.g. r), there is a 25% chance that a child will be homozygous and a 50% chance that a child will also be heterozygous for that gene.
+If both parents are heterozygous for a recessive gene (e.g. r), there is a 25 percent chance that a child will be homozygous and a 50 percent chance that a child will also be heterozygous for that gene.

 1-18 What is X-linked recessive inheritance?